Indian Country Loses a Champion with the Death of Former New Mexico Governor Bill Richardson

 Richardson heard from Navajo Nation Police and teachers that Navajo children needed shoes during the lockdown on the 27,000 sq.-mile reservation.
 The Fund worked with Navajo golfer Notah Begay III NB3 foundation to secure 50 percent discounts and purchased shoes for students in Crownpoint, Wingate, Torreon, Red Lake, Manuelito, Shiprock, Sheep Springs, Tohatchi, Sawmill, Fort Defiance, Crystal, Lake Valley, Albuquerque and Thoreau.The Fund also provided shoes for children in two orphanages.

 Governor Richardson worked closely with Navajo Nation Council delegates, the Cherokee Nation, school and police officials, and Navajo shoe designer Lacey Trujillo from Fruitland, New Mexico who designs shoes for tennis superstars Raphael Nadal, Serena Williams and Naomi Osaka at Nike World Headquarters.
 Trujillo helped select shoes and contributed to the project.
-Donors may contribute to this project for Navajo children in need through the Richardson Center.

 In addition to his much needed work in Indian Country in recent years, Richardson devoted his time practicing quasi-public diplomacy, visiting North Korea several times to secure the release of Americans detained there and conducting other humanitarian missions.
 Two years, he won the release of Danny Fenster, an American journalist, from a prison in Myanmar.